Find Affordable College Courses

 $55,590 Average Tuition & Fees

-Pratt Institute - Main landed the #10 spot in the 2023 rankings for the best value urban and regional planning programs.
+With a ranking of #10, Pratt Institute - Main did quite well on this year’s best value schools for urban and regional planning students.
 Pratt Institute is a medium-sized private not-for-profit school located in the city of Brooklyn.

 Out-of-state tuition fees for undergraduate students at Pratt Institute are $55,590 per year.

-Full Urban & Regional Planning at Pratt Institute - Main Report
+Read full report on Urban & Regional Planning at Pratt Institute - Main

 Best Urban & Regional Planning Colleges by State

-Explore the best urban and regional planning schools for a specific state in the Middle Atlantic region.
+Explore the best urban and regional planning colleges for a specific state in the Middle Atlantic region.

 State Degrees Awarded